amalvinodb/project-public-repo/README.md

-# the reade me file for the public repo for my first ecommerce website
+# the reade me file for the public repo for ecommerce website
 this website was made on the men stack with hbs as a template engine this repo contains my path to learn the nodejs and mongodb